 Treatment overview for melanoma that has come back in the same area

-Occasionally, radiotherapy may be used to treat a recurrent melanoma that’s too big to remove with surgery or not suitable for other treatments
+Occasionally, doctors use radiotherapy to treat a recurrent melanoma.
+It may be used if the melanoma is too big to remove with surgery or if other treatments aren’t suitable.

 Melanomas are not very sensitive to radiotherapy, but it may help shrink a recurrence that is large and causing pain.